yoanastamenova/yoanastamenova/README.md

 # Hey, I'm Yoana 👋🏽

-I am on my way to become a Full Stack Developer, based in Valencia and currently learning all I can at GeeksHubs Academy.
+I am a Full Stack Developer, based in Valencia and currently learning all I can at GeeksHubs Academy.
 Feel free to checkout my projects, suggest improvements or even a future collaboration.
 Let me know if you are interested in working together or any kind of feedback is welcome!
 Thank you for visiting my page!

 <img align='right' src='https://user-images.githubusercontent.com/5713670/87202985-820dcb80-c2b6-11ea-9f56-7ec461c497c3.gif' width='100"'>